 Formula 1 is an extremely physical and demanding sport.
 The cars are fast, but they are especially fast in corners.
 This massive cornering speed is where driver fitness becomes really crucial.
 However, some still debate the whether Formula 1 drivers are athletes.

-F1 is a sport, and Formula 1 drivers are athletes, need to be incredibly fit to keep control of their cars.
+F1 is a sport, and Formula 1 drivers are athletes that need to be incredibly fit to keep control of their cars.
 The G forces involved means they need incredible core and neck strength.
 An F1 driver’s heart rate remains upwards of 170 bpm for the entire 2 hours of the race.

 Their lower body also needs to be incredibly strong as they push upwards of 100kg on the brake pedal for cornering.
 Many Formula 1 drivers run marathons or participate in Iron Man events to keep fit for the season ahead.
 Below, we take a closer look at just why F1 drivers can be considered athletes.

 A sport is defined as “an activity involving physical exertion and skill in which an individual or team competes against another or others for entertainment.”
 This not only means that Formula 1 is a sport, but it is also a team sport.

 In addition to the Wold Drivers’ Championship, there is also a World Constructors’ Championship in which the teams competing in Formula 1 earn points.
 Without the teams behind the drivers, there would be no cars to race!

 Formula 1 teams are made up of hundreds, sometimes thousands of people who devote their lives to building the perfect Formula 1 cars.
 Over the course of the season, they are constantly working to improve their cars in order to get the edge over their competitors.

 It takes a full team of people to assemble a car and work on it to prepare for a race weekend, then keep the car going at full performance over the weekend.
 Once the race is over, that same team needs to break everything down and ship it to the next race venue.